MintbeanHackathons/MintbeanPlatform/README.md

 yarn sequelize db:migrate
 ```

-Then, if you want to have some data on the database, to work with type
+Then, if you want to have some data on the database to work with, just type

 ```bash
 yarn sequelize db:seed:all